K3malD3g3r/successful-spruce/src/pages/about.md

   - type: content_section
     content: >
       ##### Looking for a digital marketer who has built full-stack web
       applications, designed web pages and has database experience?
-Would it be a plus if they also had real world sales experience and a business background?&#xA;I am seeking to be part of a team that can utilize my diverse experience and growth mindset.&#xA;Above all I am a team player that always finds a way to boost the people around me.
+      &#xA;&#xA;Would it be a plus if they also had real world sales experience and a business background?&#xA;I am seeking to be part of a team that can utilize my diverse experience and growth mindset.&#xA;Above all I am a team player that always finds a way to boost the people around me.

       All of my roles have involved interweaving 2 or more of these sub-sectors,